Riverbend Equine Appraisals: well-researched, defensible and appropriate to their markets.

 Selling in the Right Market Last year you and your trainer found a young foxhunter in Galway.
 You paid for it, insured it, and await its arrival.
 But you've found a better one close to home and want to sell the Irish one as soon as it arrives.
 Where's the best market for that particular horse?

 Want the best report?
 REA provides the most in-depth research and reporting of any appraisal agency.
 The work is substantiated through record searches and interviews with top vets, riders, breeders, importers and marketers of horses in the U.S. Often with warmbloods, the search might go back to their breeders and trainers in Europe.
-Years of writing articles for major equine magazines have offered Tania the opportunity to touch base with the best in the industry and establish connections.
+Tania can touch base with the best in the discipline.

-It's easy to value a car because there are bluebooks that give you values.
-But the value of the horse can't be found in a bluebook.
-Getting true values means true comparables - what actually sold at a price - not just what is offered for sale online.
-Getting real prices is difficult.
-Only a lifetime horse person with great research skills, a willingness to call the right people and a superb network of industry specialists can get those values.
+It's easy to value a car.
+Open a bluebook.
+But there are no bluebooks for horses.
+Getting real prices boils down to research and connections.
+Getting true values means true comparables - what actually sold at a price - and what horses are sufficiently similar to be of equal value.
+Only a lifetime horse person with honed research skills, a willingness to call the right people and a superb network of industry specialists can get those values.
 Don't forget discretion!
 A client's confidentiality is paramount.

 It's not easy to find correct values of horses.
-Tania Evans, owner of REA, has done that for 13 years as a professional appraiser.
+Tania Evans, owner of REA, has done that for 15 years as a professional appraiser.
 She earned in 2013 the top appraisal credential, Senior Appraiser.
-Her reports are based on 50 years in horses as an advanced level eventer; a rated polo player; a foxhunter in several countries; a horse trainer, buyer/seller, coach, mentor, and equine welfare advocate.
+There are fewer than 40 in the U.S. Her reports are based on 50 years in horses as an advanced level eventer; a rated polo player; a foxhunter in several countries; a horse trainer, buyer/seller, coach, mentor, and equine welfare advocate.

 - In 2009, 21 polo ponies died on the field.
-Tania appraised them for their value as rare, top level playing ponies.
+Tania appraised them for their value as rare, top level, 6-figure, playing ponies.

 - In 2010, Tania helped a 17-year old 4th level dressage horse find a perfect therapeutic home.